AnonymousYWL/LibShalom/README.md

 processors by improving the shortcomings of existing BLAS libraries, such as packing accounts for a large portion of the runtime, inefficient edge case processing and unreasonable parallelization methods.

 __This work continues to be optimized, and we need some time.
 Packing at micro-kernel is key to improving performance.
-This trick can even be used on large-scale GEMM.
-So far this project is only partially open source.
-If there is any problem with this program, please contact me.__
+This trick can even be used on large-scale GEMM.__

-# Paper information
-__Weiling Yang, Jianbin Fang, Dezun Dong, Xing Su, Zheng Wang: LIBSHALOM: optimizing small and irregular-shaped matrix multiplications on ARMv8 multi-cores.
-SC 2021__

 # Software dependences
 - [GNU Compiler (GCC)](https://gcc.gnu.org/) (>=v8.2)